 Illustrates the workflow needed to modify the elevator system model to use atomic subcharts.

-Simulating the above model brings up the following graphical user interface (GUI):
+Simulating the model brings up this graphical user interface (UI):

-This GUI allows users to click on buttons on each floor hallway, represented as empty squares under each floor number, or to click on buttons inside the individual elevator cars, represented as the numbered white buttons on a yellow background at the bottom of the GUI.
+In the UI, you click buttons on each floor hallway (the empty squares under each floor number) and inside the individual elevator cars (the numbered white buttons on a yellow background at the bottom of the UI).

-The chart Elevator System consists of three main components as shown here:
+The chart Elevator System consists of three main components.

 Each of these subcharts manages a queue of user requests:

-The Elevator_Manager manages the hall queue: this queue holds all the requests generated when pressing a button at any of the floors.
+Elevator_Manager subchart manages the hall queue.
+This queue holds all the requests generated when pressing a button at any of the floors.

 Each of the elevator cars has its own queue that represents all the user requests that it needs to process.

-Refer to the subcharts above.
-Note that the elevator car subcharts have almost identical code (states, functions, local variables, etc) to process their individual user request queues.
+The elevator car subcharts have almost identical code (states, functions, and local variables) to process their individual user request queues.
 Because the elevator cars respond the same way to different inputs, the subcharts used to represent their behavior are prime candidates for linked atomic subcharts.

-You can replace the elevator car subcharts with two links to a library atomic subchart that represents an elevator car as shown below:
+You can replace the elevator car subcharts with two links to a library atomic subchart that represents an elevator car.

-One other use of atomic subcharts in the new model is in the GUI Controller chart: since the logic for controlling each GUI elevator car is identical (click here to open original chart) we can also make the GUI car controller a library atomic subchart and just link to it twice.
-Click here to open the GUI Controller chart with linked atomic subcharts.
+Another use of atomic subcharts in the new model is in the UI Controller chart.
+Since the logic for controlling each UI elevator car is identical, we can also make the UI car controller a library atomic subchart and just link to it twice.

-To open up the final model that uses atomic subcharts as described above, click here.
+To open up the final model that uses atomic subcharts, click here.

 All the logic specific to a elevator car is now housed inside a separate Stateflow® chart.
 This design has several benefits: